notus-sh/cocooned/README.md

 ## Examples

-Cocoon's default configuration requires `link_to_add_association` and associated partials to be properly wrapped with elements.
+Cocooned's default configuration requires `link_to_add_association` and associated partials to be properly wrapped with elements.
 The examples below illustrate simple layouts.

 Please note these examples rely on the `haml` gem ([click here](https://github.com/nathanvda/cocoon/wiki/ERB-examples) for the default `erb` views).